 • Artificial Disks

-Planting artificial disks are a treatment alternative to spinal fusion for painful motion between two vertebrae because of an injured disk.
-But this surgery is not an option for most of the people.
+Planting artificial disks is a treatment alternative to spinal fusion for painful motion between two vertebrae because of an injured disk.
+But this surgery is not an option for most people.

 A recent report by a federal organization, Agency for Healthcare Research and Quality, found that in 2007, 27 million adults reported problems in their back with $30.3 billion spent on the treatments to get relief from pain.
 And the truth is that a big chunk of it pays for spine surgeries.

 Complicated spine surgeries that involve the fusion of two or more vertebrae are on the hype and over the years, there was an eight-fold jump in these types of surgeries.

 For some patients, the need for spine surgery and fusion is necessary and the main concern is that it has gotten way beyond what is reasonable or necessary.